jansvensen/panw-airs-lab-runtime-ollama/README.md

 ![file](https://github.com/user-attachments/assets/b54e6622-97e7-4ef8-8cd7-09dd2c5d89f3)

-Enhance your Ollama deployment with enterprise-grade AI security using Palo Alto Networks AI Runtime Security.
+Enhance your Ollama deployment with enterprise-grade AI security using Palo Alto Networks Prisma AIRS AI Runtime API Intercept.

 ## What is this?

 panw-api-ollama is a security proxy that sits between your [OpenWebUI](https://openwebui.com/) interface and [Ollama](https://ollama.com/) instance.
-It works by intercepting all prompts and responses, analyzing them with Palo Alto Networks' AI RUNTIME security technology, and protecting your system from:
+It works by intercepting all prompts and responses, analyzing them with Palo Alto Networks' Prisma AIRS AI Runtime security technology, and protecting your system from:

 - Prompt injection attacks
 - Data exfiltration attempts